I Was Retired, but Wasted Money on This 1 Thing and Had To Go Back To Work

 The couple purchased their home with their life’s savings, which led them to fear losing the house.
 Every mortgage payment was a challenge, and they sometimes pulled from other expenses such as food and gas to make ends meet.
 As a result, Boulware enrolled in a job training program for low-income adults and was hired into a clerical job.

 Joyce Fleming, a 70-year-old nurse who retired in 2019, went back to work over budget concerns.
-The costs of groceries, housing, owning a car and insurance skyrocketed over the past several years, and many retirees never accounted for the dramatic cost of living increases.
+The costs of groceries, housing, owning a car and insurance skyrocketed over the past several years, and many retirees never accounted for the dramatic cost-of-living increases.

 After caring for her grandchildren during the pandemic, Fleming told WSJ that she took a job handling ticket sales and complaints at an amusement park call center.
 Now she’s looking for a higher-paying nursing job closer to home to help cover travel and home improvement costs.